 Shout-out to Hans Christian Anderson

-During the film, a character mentions that they’re reading a book from “this new Danish author”.
+During the film, Elsa witnesses another character mention that they’re reading a book from “…some new Danish author”.
 Even though he’s not mentioned by name, we all know that this author is the infamous Hans Christian Anderson.
 Anderson wrote a number of fairy tale stories that inspired Disney versions including The Ugly Duckling (1931), The Little Mermaid (1989), and of course: Frozen – based on the 1844 story, The Snow Queen.
+You can even see an outline of Ariel on the cover of his book!

 Did you know that some of the Frozen character names pay tribute to the author?
 Try saying Hans-Kristoff-Olaf-Sven quickly!
 Disney is no stranger to acknowledging this man’s great work.
 The next time you ride The Little Mermaid ~ Ariel’s Undersea Adventure, look for Anderson’s silhouette toward the end of the ride.